pdgilbert/rust-integration-testing/README.md

 The main work of checking that examples build is done by the CI workflow.
 See https://github.com/pdgilbert/rust-integration-testing/actions  for the latest results.
+The first set of jobs runs all working examples with each of the four strategies on each of the board (MCU/hardware) setups.
+If the first stategy (release) fails and last stategy (dev) passes then there is an update/fix/change in the github version of a hal that is not yet in the release version.
+In the reverse case there is a change in the gihub version that has not yet been incorporated into the example code.

+There is a second set of jobs, one for each example, that run only on `bluepill`.
+This is for testing examples without stopping at the first one that fails.
+It includes some examples that are not yet working and are not included in the first set of jobs.

 No attempt is made to link/flash/run/debug so `.cargo/config` and `memory.x` are not needed.
 A very brief indication of how to do these is below.